Message tracking in Microsoft 365 (Exchange Online)

 AccessPowerShell, alternatively – a text editor.PowerShell, EAC.

-DelayAll searches start immediatelySearching for emails older than ten days might take up to a few hours.
+DelayAll searches start immediately.Searching for emails older than ten days might take up to a few hours.
 It takes some time before search request even starts to be processed.

 Practical application of message tracking

-• Find and fix mail-delivery issues – the most basic and ‘traditional’ purpose for message tracing.
+• Find and fix mail-delivery issues – the most basic and “traditional“ purpose for message tracing.
 Whenever a user or a client reports that some message seems to be missing, administrators can get to the bottom of the problem.
 Of course, finding the right message quickly depends on how much info the user provides.
 Finding a message that “someone was supposed to send me last week” might take a while, especially in larger organizations

 • Monitor mail flow – as message tracing collects data about all messages processed within the organization, the results can be used to gather statistic data.

 • Check if your mail flow rules work the way they should – it is not hard to make a mistake while configuring mail flow rules, especially in a large organization and when there are possible conflicts between different rules.
-As message tracing details provide detailed information about failures, you will be able to pinpoint which mail flow rule is at fault.
+As message tracing details provide granular information about failures, you will be able to pinpoint which mail flow rule is at fault.

-• Message forensics – although message tracking logs and results of message tracing do not let the Administrator into the contents of an email, information about the sender, recipients, date, time, and size of the message can prove very valuable, for example, in case of litigation.
+• Message forensics – although message tracking logs and results of message tracing do not let the Administrator into the contents of an email, other information such as the sender, recipients, date, time, and size of the message can prove very valuable, for example, in case of litigation.
 If an important email is purged before a litigation hold, or a retention policy is activated, logs can act as key evidence.

 Permissions required to trace messages

-Like any action in Microsoft 365, message trace search requires certain permissions or roles
+Like any action in Microsoft 365, message trace search requires certain permissions or roles:

 • Security Admin